elastic/azure-marketplace/README.md

 passphrase with `esHttpCertPassword`) containing the certs and private key to secure the HTTP layer.
 This certificate will be used by all nodes within the cluster, and Kibana will be configured to trust the certificate CA (if CA certs are present within the archive).
-A PKCS#12 archive can be generated using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).
+One way to generate a PKCS#12 archive is using [Elastic's certutil command](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).

 **_or_**